 The vast majority of hemp can be grown organically.
-Hemp is naturally resistant to most pests, which means there is no need for fungicides, pesticides or herbicides.
-It also uses less water than most similar crops.
+It is naturally resistant to most pests, which means there is no need for fungicides, pesticides or herbicides.
+Hemp also uses less water than most similar crops.
 Low maintenance growth practices mean that the benefits of hemp sustainability overlap with efforts to reduce the use of other natural resources such as water and energy.

 The Difference Between Hemp and Marijuana

 Hemp and marijuana are both members of the cannabis family.
-They share some similar qualities much like oranges and lemons, which are different but both citrus fruit, but yet different.
-The leaves of hemp and marijuana plants are similar and they have similar properties.
-That does not mean they are the same plant though.
-They also have some big differences.
+They share some similar qualities much like oranges and lemons, which are both citrus fruit, but yet different.
+The leaves of hemp and marijuana plants are similar and they have similar properties but they also have some big differences.

 Marijuana is known for the psychogenic effect of producing a “high” or “stoned” feeling.
 This is due to the cannabinoid THC.
 Hemp plants contain no more than 0.3% THC as regulated by the federal government.
 The lack of THC means that smoking or ingesting hemp is not going to cause a high.
-The plants are also grown differently.
+The two plants are often grown differently.
 Marijuana foliage requires a certain amount of space to spread out and is best grown indoors.
-Hemp plants grow very close together, similar to corn or wheat.
-Hemp is also grown significantly taller than marijuana.
+Hemp plants often grow closer together, similar to corn or wheat.
+Industrial hemp is also grown significantly taller than marijuana.